mebauer/duckdb-fema-nfip/README.md

 Read more about OpenFEMA's [Terms and Conditions](https://www.fema.gov/about/openfema/terms-conditions).

+Data is as of 10-04-2024.

+--

 Table xx.
 Number and Amount Paid on NFIP Claims (both in millions).
-Total paid amount, in this analysis, is defined as the total amount paid for all building, contents, and Increased Cost of Compliance (ICC) claims.
+Total amount paid, in this analysis, is defined as the total amount paid for all building, contents, and Increased Cost of Compliance (ICC) claims.
 |   countClaimsM |   paidTotalClaimM |   paidBuildingClaimM |   paidContentsClaimM |   paidICCM |
 |---------------:|------------------:|---------------------:|---------------------:|-----------:|
 |           2.67 |           80638.4 |              65049.6 |              14640.3 |     948.44 |